yast/yast-theme/README.md

 Icons
 -----

-Add new icons to `icons/hicolor`.
-Adding scalable sources is required, because icons are generated with convert.sh script.
+The only icons in hicolor here are pattern-* for yast-packager.
+Other icons are shipped with the module that uses them.

+Oxygen and Crystal themes are still shipped, but pretty much deprecated due to lack of maintenance.

 Wizard
 ------

-This is the fancy YaST dialog layout used in the installation workflow.
+This is the fancy YaST theme used in the Qt installation workflow.

 The `openSUSE/wizard` counterpart to `SLE/wizard` lives
 in the `yast` directory of the [openSUSE branding repository][branding].